ribesstefano/PROTAC-Degradation-Predictor/docs/index.rst

 **Version**: v1.0.1

-Built with Sphinx using the [Read the Docs theme](https://sphinx-rtd-theme.readthedocs.io/).
+Built with Sphinx using the `Read the Docs theme <https://sphinx-rtd-theme.readthedocs.io/>`_.

 ----------